 Information for GPs and prescribers on how best to manage cholesterol and lipid conditions post pandemic

 For health professionals responsible for assessing and treating cholesterol conditions, HEART UK encourage the following steps:

-1. Patients with suspected familial hypercholesterolaemia (high cholesterol in the absence of secondary causes, and with a family history of premature cardiovascular disease) should be started on a statin as recommended by NICE (CG71).
+1. Patients with suspected familial hypercholesterolaemia (high cholesterol in the absence of secondary causes, and with a family history of premature cardiovascular disease/who meet diagnostic criteria for clinical FH) should be started on a statin as recommended by NICE Guidance CG71.
 The recommended minimum for most individuals who are otherwise healthy would be 20mg of Atorvastatin OD.

-2. Patients due to have a follow-up cholesterol test after making lifestyle changes may need to have their treatment decision delayed.
-They should, however, continue with lifestyle changes unless their most recent result met the criteria for familial hypercholesterolaemia screening.
+2. Patients due to have a follow-up cholesterol test after making lifestyle changes should continue with lifestyle changes unless their most recent result met the criteria for familial hypercholesterolaemia screening.
 These patients would usually be advised to receive 20mg of Atorvastatin OD.

-4. Patients experiencing side effects should be offered a telephone appointment to review their symptoms, their dose and/or type of statin.
+4. Patients experiencing side effects should be offered a face to face or telephone appointment to review their symptoms, their dose and/or type of statin.

 It's important to note that statins not only lower levels of LDL cholesterol, but can also help to stabilise plaque in the arteries.

 Delaying prescriptions may negatively impact patients by increasing their risk of a heart attack or stroke.

 You may need to adapt these protocols as appropriate for your own hospital Trust.
 If you download and use these files, we ask that you remove the Manchester logo and the individual names and add your own.